This page attempts

 Inclusion of particular sites in no way connotes tacit or explicit

 endorsement of those sites or their underlying approaches, assumptions or

 of assessment.
 If you feel that a site has been omitted, or would like

 to add sites that support these linee of inquiry, please contact Janet

 Rhode Island's writing standards (word doc), posted July 24, 2008.

 Readers with visual impairments or other access issues may request a copy of the standards as a word document; please contact Janet Isserlis.

 recent additions to

-this page: WIDA language development standards - WIDA advances academic language development and academic achievement for linguistically diverse students through high quality standards, assessments, research, and professional development for educators;
+that support Common Core learning.
+K-12 resource, but will applicability to adult learning and teaching WIDA language development standards - WIDA advances academic language development and academic achievement for linguistically diverse students through high quality standards, assessments, research, and professional development for educators;